Minimally Invasive Spine Surgery

-The standard method of spine surgery is called open surgery.
-This uses a long incision
+The standard method of spine surgery is called open or mini-open surgery.
+This uses

 During MISS, the healthcare provider makes one or more smaller incisions.
-He or she
+They then

-then inserts a device called a tubular retractor.
+insert a device called a tubular retractor.
 This is a stiff, tube-shaped tool.
+It

 and soft tissue around the area.
 The surgeon can then put small tools through the